Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm: Introduction

 The paper is organised as follows.
-In Sections~\ref{sec:cp} and~\ref{sec:ms}, we introduce the two ingredients of WEM.gSC individually, and show its consistency in multiple change point detection in the presence of serial dependence.
-In Section~\ref{sec:real}, we provide the applications of the WEM.gSC to London air quality datasets.
-The Supplementary Appendix contains comprehensive simulation studies, further real data analysis and the proofs of the theoretical results.
-The R software implementing WEM.gSC is available from \url{https://github.com/haeran-cho/wem.gsc}.
+In Sections~\ref{sec:cp} and~\ref{sec:ms}, we introduce the two ingredients of WCM.gSa individually, and show its consistency in multiple change point detection in the presence of serial dependence.
+Section \ref{sec:simreal} summarises our numerical results and applies WCM.gSa to London air quality datasets.
+The Supplementary Appendix contains comprehensive simulation studies, an additional data application to central England temperature data, and the proofs of the theoretical results.
+The R software implementing WCM.gSa is available from the R package {\tt breakfast} \citep{accf20}.